-This workshop will include a discussion on mental health and the challenges faced by the archive industry when working with graphic and disturbing content.
-With the advance of True Crime series, this panel will introduce resources for a better protection and support of production crews and freelancers.
+This workshop included a discussion on mental health and the challenges faced by the archive industry when working with graphic and disturbing content.
+With the advance of True Crime series, this panel introduced resources for a better protection and support of production crews and freelancers.

 Alexis Morrell is the VP and Head of Archival and Clearance at IPC. and Sony Pictures Non-Fiction Entertainment.
 She has worked on a number of IPC shows, as the Archival and Clearance Producer, including This Giant Beast That is the Global Economy, Free Meek, Mind Field Fear Special, and Selena + Chef.
 She now oversees all SPNE and IPC Archival and Clearance teams across shows including Secrets of Playboy, The Night Stalker, This Is Paris, Von Dutch, Indian Matchmaking, The D’Amelios, and We’re Here, among others.

 Previous to her tenure at IPC, Alexis produced in both the narrative and documentary worlds including the Seed&Spark New Voice Rally Award winning The Fob and I, Letters From Alcatraz, and the 2015 Student Academy Award winning documentary short Looking At The Stars.
 She also worked on a variety of shows for E!, NBC Universal, Fields Entertainment, Funny Or Die, truTV, Tremolo Films, Apple TV+, and Disney+.

 Alexis holds a B.A. in Communications from Salisbury University, as well as an M.F.A. in TV/film from the University of Southern California School of Cinematic Arts.